9 Things To Do In Woodlands That Will Put Your Passport Jokes To Shame

 After your meal, pop by some of the other lifestyle shops in the building, or go for a dip at the swimming pool complex next door.
 You can also get in some exercise at Woodlands Stadium!

-Explore Woodlands on our next #Instawalk!
+Explore Woodlands on your next trip to the west

 Woodlands has definitely undergone change, from its close-knit kampungs to modern jetties and parks today.
 Each era of change also sees new developments pop up.